-The fund's share classes A SEK and A EUR have a risk factor of 6 out of 7, which corresponds to a high risk level.
+The fund's share classes A SEK and A EUR have a risk factor of 4 out of 7, which corresponds to a medium risk level for increases and decreases in share holder value.

-The fund is therefore suitable for investors with a risk tolerance corresponding 6 out of 7.
+The fund is therefore suitable for investors with a risk tolerance corresponding 4 out of 7.